 The Foundation works every day to make “unadoptable” unacceptable.

-Since 2004, more than 7,000 children have been adopted through the Wendy’s Wonderful Kids® program.
+Since 2004, more than 7,000 children have been adopted through the Wendy’s Wonderful Kids® (WWK) program.
 The Dave Thomas Foundation for Adoption gives funds to adoption agencies, which hire adoption professionals.

 The Foundation provides training to those professionals called Wendy’s Wonderful Kids adoption recruiters.